 Full of 18th Century toys, clothes and domestic objects, as well as period features galore, you’ll find it really interesting to learn about the Victorian Era, while feeling like you’ve been transported back in time yourself.

 International Balloon Fiesta

-Held towards the start of every August in the grounds of Ashton Court Estate, the Bristol International Balloon Fiesta is the world’s largest meeting of hot air balloons, seeing over 130 balloons take to the skies every year.
+Held towards the start of every August in the grounds of Ashton Court Estate, the Bristol International Balloon Fiesta is Europe’s largest meeting of hot air balloons, seeing over 130 balloons take to the skies every year.

 It’s been running for over 40 years and is completely free!

 If you head to the festival itself, you can see the balloons up-close, as well as watch them light up in time to music at night for the popular ‘Night Glow’ event, and even hop onto fairground rides.